Herstory of New Hope

 The Prince George New Hope Society was initially founded by Christal Capostinsky in July of 2005.
 Christal is a human rights activist for marginalized womyn, particularly womyn involved in sex work and also has many other roles in the community.
 Her creativity and passion to generate change for oppressed womyn in the north arose from her involvement with the BC Coalition of Experiential Women (BCCEW).
 Soon after the proposed idea, another young womyn working at Communities Against Sexual Exploitation of Youth (CASEY) showed interest in joining as a collective to work against the oppressive systems that target females involved in sex work and survival sex.

-Many thanks to our current members, workers and volunteers who work so hard to continue to make New Hope a success year after year!
+Many thanks to our current members, workers and volunteers who work so hard to continue to keep the doors open at New Hope, and create a place of warmth, safety and security for our members!